Celebrities share their stories of anxiety

 They smile up at you from glossy pages in the hair salon, you spend a day’s pay just to watch their latest blockbuster, and every second story on your newsfeed is You Would Not Believe It–style clickbait about them.

 Celebrities.
 It’s easy to think they’re modern day gods: not a hair (or emotion) out of place.
-You might have rolled your eyes at the idea ‘they’re just like us’ because they’ve been papped doing their own shopping, and to some, the idea that they have any internal struggles seems far-fetched.
-But anxiety doesn’t discriminate; it can impact people who seem like they’re living a dream life.
+You might have rolled your eyes at the idea 'they’re just like us’ just because they've been papped doing their own shopping.
+To some, the idea that they have any internal struggles seems far-fetched.
+But anxiety doesn't discriminate; it can impact people who seem like they're living a dream life.
 That goes for everyone from your perfectly poised yoga instructor to your favourite A-lister.